dev-amul/Springboot-CI-CD-Pipeline/README.md

 5. **Continuous Integration with GitHub Actions**: Automated build, test, dockerization and deployment of the Spring Boot application using GitHub Actions.
 Every push to the main branch triggers the CI pipeline.

-The frontend React application is also Dockerized and deployed using GitHub Actions, Docker, and AWS.
-Explore the frontend repository <a href="https://github.com/DharshiBalasubramaniyam/React-CI-CD-Pipeline">here</a>.

 - - -